epam/ai-dial/docs/user-guide.md

 This is the high level overview of the publication workflow:

-1. Chat user sends a publication request for the selected resource(s) (conversation, prompt). **Note**: until the request is approved by the administrator, user can revoke it.
+1. Chat user sends a publication request for the selected resource(s) (conversation, prompt).
 2. Admin receives the publication request, reviews it and either approves or declines.
 3. In case the publication request has been approved, the published resource becomes available for the target audience in the Organization section in the chat application.
 4. Resource owner can unpublish the published resource.